askzika/askzika/README.md

             local ch = player.Character
             if not ch then continue end

-            -- LION/TIGER ONLY â€” no watchdog cycling for other animals local animalName = ch:GetAttribute("AnimalName") or ""
+            -- LION/TIGER ONLY — no watchdog cycling for other animals local animalName = ch:GetAttribute("AnimalName") or ""
             if animalName ~= "Lion" and animalName ~= "Tiger" then continue end